eckozero/CLIc/README.md

 > Unfortunately, the __redraw_valid()__ function doesn't quite do what I want it to and if you move other people's pieces, it redraws.

+> Pawn capture OR collision detection, not both

 All in, things are shaping up nicely.
 I mean, seriously.
 I can almost _taste_ completion.
 Check is going to be a bugger though.